CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 #### Handles
 More than any other feature, people recognize the Pentax 67 by its ostentatious wooden handle.
-It gets tons of comments when walking around town, and it is touted as the perfect way to hold the boat anchor of a camera.
+It gets tons of comments when walking around town, and it is touted online as the perfect way to hold this boat anchor of a camera.

 But functionally?
 The handle is a monumental failure of human design.
 The engineers who first proposed this handle should be committed to an institution to protect the public from their ideas.
 I can't believe this isn't more talked about, because seriously, the thing is useless.

 It's in exactly the wrong place for you to hold while shooting, since your right hand needs to adjust the aperture and focus.
-And yes, I do own the gimmicky focusing extension ring, which is a giant pain in the ass, inventing a solution for a problem that shouldn't exist.
+And yes, I do own the gimmicky Quick Focus Ring A, which is a giant pain in the ass, inventing a solution for a problem that shouldn't exist.

 If you own this camera, do yourself a favor and skip the factory grip, and instead buy a *right hand* grip.
-Mine is burl wood from the charmingly named, "Village no. 1" in Bangkok, but these days I think the place to shop is (Pimp my Pentax)[https://www.instagram.com/pimp_my_pentax] on Instagram.
+Mine is burl wood shipped to me from the charmingly named, "Village no. 1" in Bangkok, but these days I think the place to shop is (Pimp my Pentax)[https://www.instagram.com/pimp_my_pentax] on Instagram.

 #### Viewfinders
 There are at least four viewfinders for this camera.
 A standard prism, a TTL prism, a waist level, and the chimney finder.
-I own a TTL and the chimney finder, and I *adore* the chimney.
+I own a TTL and a chimney finder, and I *adore* the chimney.
 It provides the largest, most magnified, most beautiful viewfinder of any camera I own.
-Sadly, my Pentax has the fully matte focusing screen instead of the standard split prism, and I would be lost without the high magnification of the chimney finder.
+Sadly, my particular Pentax has the fully matte focusing screen instead of the standard split prism, but the chimney finder is so gigantically magnified that it makes precision focusing a breeze.

-I would love to eventually pick up the waist level finder, but they are consistently $250 from Japan, and I haven't yet been able to stomach the expense.
+I would love to eventually pick up the waist level finder, but they are a heart-stopping $250 from Japan, and I haven't yet been able to stomach the expense.

-If you are going to use the TTL finder, I have a 3d printed ribbed sleeve that I made for the shutter speed dial.
+If you *are* going to use the TTL finder, I have a 3d printed ribbed sleeve that I made for the shutter speed dial.
 It makes it much easier to adjust the shutter speed.

 ### The Mythical 105mm f/2.4
 People buy the Pentax 67 just to use this one single lens.
 It has an unbelievable cult status in the world of film photography, famous for it's insane depth of field, beautiful rendering, and "3d pop"...Seriously, people online will rave endlessly about this lens, positively frothing while they declare that the look is impossible to achieve on 35mm.
 They will say that medium format has more bokeh than 35mm, or that the 105mm will be more compressed than the 50mm, giving better background separation.